xdg_wm_base

 set_reactive()

-Continuously reconstrain the surface
+continuously reconstrain the surface

 When set reactive, the surface is reconstrained if the conditions used for constraining changed, e.g. the parent window moved.